All Products

 • If the migration fails, the snapshots are not automatically released and incur fees as long as the migration job exists.
 You can release the snapshots by using one of the following methods to reduce costs:

-• If you no longer need the migration job, move the pointer over the image icon in the Actions column and select Delete to delete the migration job and release the snapshots at a time.
+• If you no longer need the migration job, click the ID of the migration job.
+On the job details page, click Clear migration task in the Actions column in the Migration Jobs section to delete the migration job and release the intermediate cloud disk at a time.

 • Manually delete the snapshots.
 For more information, see Delete a snapshot.